marcusoftnet/marcusoftnet.github.io/_posts/2018-06-05-refactoring-an-old-koa---or-how-i-learned-a-lot-modern-javascript.md

 ---
 layout: post
-title: "Refactoring an old Koa - or how I learned a lot about modern JavaScript while refactoring an old app (I)"
+title: "Refactoring a Koa app - or how I learned a lot about modern JavaScript while refactoring an old app"
 author: "Marcus Hammarberg"
 date: 2018-06-05 21:07:13
 tags: